michelenatale/Cryptography/C-Abi-Bridge-Aot/readme.md

 ---

+## 📍 Who Is This For?

+This project is intended for developers who require a stable, portable, and high‑performance C‑ABI layer for cryptography and cross‑language interoperability.
+It is especially useful for:

+- .NET developers working with NativeAOT or ahead‑of‑time compilation
+- Teams integrating .NET components into C, C++, Rust, Go, Python, or other native environments
+- Developers building plugin systems, sandboxed runtimes, or language‑agnostic libraries
+- Anyone who needs predictable memory behavior, stable binary interfaces, and secure cryptographic primitives across platforms

+---

 *A high‑performance NativeAOT C‑ABI bridge for cryptographic operations*

 C‑Abi‑Bridge‑Aot is a **NativeAOT‑compiled, cross‑language, C‑ABI‑compatible** cryptography runtime designed to be consumed from any language that can call C functions — including **C, C++, Rust, Go, Zig, Python, Java, .NET, and more**.